zichenzhang04/zichenzhang04.github.io/content/project/genhint/index.md

 ---
-title: GenHint
+title: GenHint (🏆MHacks 2024 Best Developer Tool Winner)
-summary: GenHint won the MHacks 2024 Honorable Mention of Best Developer Tool Track.
-Unlike conventional AI coding assistants like GitHub Copilot, GenHint does not give you codes directly.
+summary: Unlike conventional AI coding assistants like GitHub Copilot, GenHint does not give you codes directly.
 Instead, it generates code templates with "TODO" comments and explains each subproblem for you.
+It's powered by Llama-3-70B model hosted on Groq.
 Download GenHint at VS Code Extensions.
 tags:
   - NLP
   - LLM